 Prior to joining Dechert, Mr. Zucker served as a partner in the international trade and investment practice of a major international law firm.
 He also previously worked for an investment banking firm in New York, where he structured mergers and acquisitions in Latin America.

-- Representing senior officials of a major European bank in connection with a U.S. Government investigation of potential violations of U.S. economic sanctions.
+- Represented multiple senior officials of a major European bank in connection with a U.S. Government investigation of violations of U.S. economic sanctions.

 - Advising multiple financial services companies regarding compliance with applicable economic sanctions laws.